 Benchmarking your prospects’ website reach and analyzing the quality of their traffic is important in understanding how effective their marketing activities are.
 This analysis will allow you to better understand the growth potential, areas for improvement, and competitor strengths.

 Use the ‘Compare’ button to add up to four additional domains as a comparison - choose websites that compete with your prospect.
 Not sure who you should use as a comparison?
 Click here to learn how to find the right competitors.

 From the left menu, select Traffic and Engagement to understand and benchmark their reach, health, and performance.

 Use the following metrics to assess your prospect’s reach and generate the right insight:

-Visit Duration and Pages/Visit: The average amount of time spent, or amount of pages being viewed, on an average user visit to the site.
-For eCommerce sites, low amount of time or number of pages, means consumers are likely not being exposed to enough products or even reaching the checkout page.
+Pages/Visit: The average amount of time spent, or amount of pages being viewed, on an average user visit to the site.
+For eCommerce sites, a low amount of time or number of pages means consumers are likely not being exposed to enough products or even reaching the checkout page.

-Traffic channels show you the ways in which people come to a website and is a suggestion of the overall effort a business puts into their digital marketing strategy.
+Traffic channels show you the ways in which people come to a website and are a suggestion of the overall effort a business puts into its digital marketing strategy.